WKielen/anti-spam-script/README.md

 This project is created using Python 3.7.4

 ##
-This script reads my mailbox and removes spam mail
+This script reads my mailbox and removes spam mail.

 ### Prerequisites